POST /convert/v1/combinefhirr4bundles/:patientID

-The input is a newline-delimited JSON list of FHIR R4 Bundles, with each entry a bundle retrieved from the conversion operations.
+The input is a newline-delimited JSON list of FHIR R4 Bundles for a single patient, with each entry a bundle retrieved from the conversion operations.

 The following nuances should be considered when using the Combine Bundles API: